-"An understanding of how citizens can influence decision-making through the democratic process
+"An understanding of how citizens can influence decision-making through the democratic process"

-"An appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety
+"An appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety"

-"An understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence
+"An understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence"

 "An understanding that the freedom to choose and hold other faiths and beliefs is protected in law"

-Respect for Learning environment and culture.
+Respect for Learning environment and culture

-Respect for one another’s opinions and building relationships.
+Respect for one another’s opinions and building relationships

-Opportunity to share ideas and thoughts.
+Opportunity to share ideas and thoughts

-Through the taught curriculum: respect for other cultures, groups and sectors of society, poverty and wealth, disability, health and wellbeing
+Respect for other cultures, groups and sectors of society, poverty and wealth, disability, health and wellbeing

-Rights and responsibilities, between adult and child, social inequality, discrimination, immigration, ethical topics.
+Rights and responsibilities, between adult and child, social inequality, discrimination, immigration, ethical topics

-Students learn to respect their opposition through playing competitive sport both within and outside of the academy.
+Students learn to respect their opposition through playing competitive sport both within and outside of the academy

-Our academy behaviour for learning is also used to enforce our school values and ethos.
+Our academy behaviour for learning is also used to enforce our school values and ethos

-"An acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour
+"An acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour"

 "An understanding of the importance of identifying and combating discrimination"The Academy consistently promotes the importance of tolerance.
 We are proud of the way that our community treats people of different religions and backgrounds.
 We ensure that our students are safe and happy.
-The key messages of the Governments PREVENT strategy are shared with both staff and students regularly.
+The key messages of the Government's PREVENT strategy are shared with both staff and students regularly.
 The Academy challenges all discriminatory behaviour and uses external agencies when necessary to support this work.